 - 5. Get social and reap the rewards

-1. How can social media help my trade business?
+1. How can social media help my construction business?

 Building trust and awareness are the two biggest ways social media can help your trade business grow.
 With 81% of consumers doing their research online first, having a strong online presence is the best way to make sure you’re not losing to competitors.

 Here’s where social media fits in:

 - Increase awareness– people are more likely to remember your company over others, and will therefore consider choosing you for their next building or construction project.

 - Address issues quickly – by keeping in touch with your customers, you can understand common issues that might arise and how your business can address them.